Could your generosity inadvertently harm animals? It could if you donate to a charity that funds experiments on them.

 For instance, experimenters funded by the American Heart Association severed the nerves in dogs’ hearts and forced chickens to breathe concentrated cigarette smoke—even though scientists have known for years that smoking is linked to atherosclerosis.
 Experimenters funded by the March of Dimes sewed the eyes of newborn kittens shut for a year, then killed them, to show that depriving cats of normal vision alters brain development—already a long-accepted scientific fact.

-Earlier this month, the French animal-protection group Animal Testing revealed heartbreaking footage from a laboratory funded by the French charity AFM-Téléthon, in which dogs intentionally bred to suffer from muscular dystrophy had difficulty swallowing, breathing, and walking as their muscles wasted away.
+The French animal-protection group Animal Testing revealed heartbreaking footage from a laboratory funded by the French charity AFM-Téléthon, in which dogs intentionally bred to suffer from muscular dystrophy had difficulty swallowing, breathing, and walking as their muscles wasted away.

 The good news is that many reputable charities—including Easterseals, the Dr. Susan Love Research Foundation, and the Children’s Oncology Group—help people with diseases or disabilities, without harming animals, by funding only modern, high-tech, human-relevant, non-animal research.

-To ensure that your holiday donations help both people and animals, we’ve compiled a handy list of health charities to support (and others to avoid).
+To ensure that your donations help both people and animals, we’ve compiled a handy list of health charities to support (and others to avoid).
 This list is not exhaustive: If you want to support a charity that you don’t see listed here, please contact it directly and ask if it funds animal tests.
 Be sure to let charities know that you won’t support them as long as they hurt living beings.

 - Aaron Diamond AIDS Research Center